- Overview

 ---|---|---|---|

-Adding a table / stream | Newly detected source tables appear in the OLake UI list.
+Adding a table | Newly detected source tables appear in the OLake UI list.
 You choose which ones to sync.
-Once added, OLake performs an initial full load and then switches to CDC.
+Once added, OLake applies whichever sync mode youβve configured.
 Tables not selected to sync are ignored. | No breakage.
-Pipelines for existing tables run as usual; disabled tables simply do not sync. | • Initial full loads run in parallel. • Default naming is source_db.table_name . |
+Pipelines for existing tables run as usual; disabled tables simply do not sync. | Initial full loads run in parallel. |

-Removing (dropping) a table / stream | No new data will get added to the deleted table.
+Deleting a table | No new data will get added to the deleted table.
 Existing table data and metadata remain queryable. | No breakage.
-Downstream queries on historic data still work; new inserts stop. | • If the table is recreated later with the same name but different structure, treat it as a brand-new stream to avoid field-ID collisions. |
+Downstream queries on historic data still work; new inserts stop. | If the table is recreated later with the same name but different structure, treat it as a brand-new stream to avoid field-ID collisions. |

-Renaming a table | Renaming of a table is treated as a new table itself and will be discovered as a new stream and on enbaling sync for this table it will be synced as full load + CDC. • The old Iceberg table keeps historical data. | No breakage, but post-rename data lands in a separate table unless you merge histories. | For continuous history, enable the new table quickly and (optionally) set an alias so both names map to the same Iceberg table. |
+Renaming a table | When a source table is renamed, OLake treats it as a new table.
+It is discovered as a new stream in schema discovery.
+Once you enable sync for this table, OLake applies the configured sync mode. β’ The old Iceberg table keeps historical data. | No breakage, but post-rename data lands in a separate table unless you merge histories. | For continuous history, enable the new table quickly and (optionally) set an alias so both names map to the same Iceberg table. |

-Schema Data Type Changes
+Schema Data Type Changesβ

 Schema data type changes refer to modifications to the data type of existing columns (e.g., changing INT